diskukumber/disos/README.md

 <summary><h3>INSTALLATION Arch And Arch-based distributions</h3></summary>
 After installing hyprland using the [Timeshift](https://github.com/teejee2008/timeshift) and booting to your hyprland fresh install open kityy with super enter and run the fallowing cammand
+- System backup: it integrates with [Timeshift](https://github.com/teejee2008/timeshift) to

 ```sh
 sudo pacman -Rnscc dunst dolphin wofi